Weathering with You: Release

 In North America, GKIDS announced that it had acquired the rights of the film and screened an awards-qualifying run in 2019, followed by a theatrical release with Japanese and English-language options on January 17, 2020.
 The 44th Toronto International Film Festival, which was held from September 5 to 15 in 2019, hosted the North American premiere of the film.
 As part of the "Special Presentation" category, it is eligible to compete for the People's Choice award.
 Reportedly Fathom Events released the film in theaters in the United States on January 15 and 16 as a "Special Fan Preview" with special bonus content.
 GKIDS screened the film in the US at Animation Is Film Festival on October 18, 2019, with Makoto Shinkai in attendance.
 GKIDS also screened it at Anime NYC 2019 on November 17, 2019 as the east coast premiere.
 It additionally received a one-week IMAX and 4DX showing.

 In Europe, the 67th San Sebastián International Film Festival in Spain hosted the European premiere of the film from September 20 to 28 2019.
 Anime Limited acquired the UK and Ireland rights of the film, premiering the film at Scotland Loves Anime on October 12, 2019, with a theatrical run in Japanese and English-language options from January 17, 2020.
 In Italy, Dynit and Nexo Digital released the film theatrically on October 14, 2019.
 Selecta Visión has licensed it in Spain and screened the film on November 29, 2019.
 In France, the film was released on January 8, 2020 by Anime Limited and BAC Films.
 In Germany, the film was released on January 16, 2020 by Universum Film.
 In Portugal, the film was released on February 20, 2020 by Big Picture Films.

 In Australia and New Zealand, Madman Entertainment acquired the rights of the film and began screening it theatrically from August 22, 2019, with encore screenings of the English dub from February 13, 2020.

 In the Middle East, Front Row Filmed Entertainment announced that the film will be released on September 10, 2020.

 Home media

 The film was released on Blu-ray in Japan on May 27, 2020.
 A collectors edition included a 4K UHD Disc with English and Chinese subtitles.
 The film was released digitally in North America on August 4, 2020, with a subsequent release on Blu-ray and DVD on September 15, 2020, and a limited edition 4K UHD following on November 17, 2020.
-This film is currently streaming on HBO Max, a streaming service by AT&T's WarnerMedia.